All the details you wanted to know about your graduate studies in the School of Physics.

 The Thesis Defense is used to assess students' final performance in research, writing and oral presentation skills.
 It is the culimination of a student's time at Georgia Tech, and a chance to show the TEC everything the student has accomplished.
 The dissertation should therefore be a high-quality publication-worthy document at the time of the defense.
 It should also be given to the TEC with enough time for each TEC member to read it completely and carefully (a minimum of 2 weeks before the defense date).
 TEC members have the right to reject poorly-prepared dissertations, or to ask for delays in the defense date if they are not given enough time to carefully read the thesis.

 Finishing Ph.D. students must also supply each member of the TEC with these three assessment forms (available from the Academic Office or here: Research Assessment, Technical Writing Assessment, Oral Assessment).
 The first two, on research and writing, should be provided simultaneously with their thesis, and the last one (on presentation skills) can be brought to the defense.
-Following the defense ask one member of the TEC (not your Thesis supervisor) to collect all the completed forms and return them to the Associate Chair for Graduate Studies.
+Following the defense one member of the TEC (not the Thesis supervisor) should collect all the completed forms and return them to the Associate Chair for Graduate Studies.
 These assessments are used to provide constructive feedback to the Ph.D. student and to help evaluate the effectiveness of the Ph.D. program.

 III.
 Stipend, Duties, Registration & Fees